What is a Venture Builder?

 A Venture Builder is a business that builds businesses, they are also known as Startup Factories, Startup Studios, Tech Studios and Venture Production Studios.

-These organisations create, launch and scale high growth businesses, typically developing an idea into a product, then creating a business - using their own resources and networks.
+These organisations create, launch and scale high-growth businesses, typically developing an idea into a product, and then creating a business - using their own resources and networks.

 The Venture Builder Model is responsible for startups like Twitter and Medium and is adopted in the corporate world to drive innovation and build spin-out companies.

 Venture Builders create highly skilled project teams with deep domain expertise and the ability to create and launch a product fast.
 Lean Startup methodologies and Agile Software Development techniques play a critical part in enabling venture builders to develop multiple systems, models and products.
 The key objective is to build a Minimum Viable Product - rapidly.
 Then use the MVP feedback loop to build, measure and learn.
 If a product gains some meaningful traction with early adopters, then Venture Builders will move from the Product Development Stage to the Company Building Stage.